angarsky/diveintopython/learn/file_handling/text_files.md

 np.savetxt('file.txt', data) # save the data from the Numpy file to a text file
 ```

 You can also use the `tofile()` method of the array object to save the data to a text file.
-Here's an example:

 ```python
 ### Method 2